-Day of Dreams offers a day of fun, learning, and community to students with special needs.
+In the past, Spring Service Day has been Day of Dreams, which offers a day of fun, learning, and community to students with special needs.
 On Day of Dreams, students from the participating schools travel on school buses to Orange Lutheran, where they are greeted by OLu students and faculty, as well as balloons and decorations.
 From that point forward, the activities commence, including dancing, playing basketball, painting, lunch, and other activities with their assigned “buddy,” a current OLu junior or senior.

 The Orange Lutheran Thrift Shop originally opened in 1969 and provides a substantial amount of financial aid for our students.
 Since 1998, more than $6 million has been raised for need-based aid, but this is only possible because of the work of our volunteers.
 As a condition of receiving financial aid, students and their families are asked to serve a minimum of 12 hours each school year at the Thrift Shop, but volunteers who are not receiving financial aid are always needed!
 Please call the Thrift Shop at 714-289-1182 for open positions or to learn more.

 LOCAL ENGAGEMENT THROUGH OLu MISSIONS